orionop/cargox/README2.md

 #### Get Rearrangement Recommendations
 **Endpoint:** `GET /api/rearrangement`

 **Description:** Generates recommendations for rearranging low-priority items to optimize storage space utilization.
 The API automatically identifies which items can be moved and creates a step-by-step movement plan that minimizes the time required.
+It also identifies containers with inefficient space usage.

 **Query Parameters:**
 - `priority_threshold`: Only move items with priority below this threshold (default: 30, range: 0-100)